logo

 If your dog or cat is always chasing something, try an automatic toy that hops, wiggles, and rolls.
 Find one that turns on and off at various times for your cat so they have something to pursue or chase when you're not around.

-Try an electric toy for dogs that can be coupled with a smartphone app so you can control the movements remotely — and then watch the antics unfold on your Nest Cam.
+Try an electric toy for dogs that can be paired with a smartphone app so you can control the movements remotely — and then watch the antics unfold on your Nest Cam.

 Share this article: